preendata/preen/docs/documentation/config/models.md

 ---
-description: how to configure hypha models.
+description: how to configure preen models.
 ---

 # Models

-Hypha models are defined as a YAML file.
+Preen models are defined as a YAML file.
 The model file is used to define the data sources, the query to be executed, and the type of query to be executed.

 ## Model Configuration Options